Miah1k/git-intro-activity/activity.md

     Execute them.

     ```
+    git add
+    git commit -m "Update files: staged modifications, rename movies.txt to last-movies, and add untracked files"
     ```

 8. In Git vernacular, `index`, `cache`, and `stage` all refer to the same thing.
 What does it hold?

     ```
+    any changes, new files, and deletions
     ```

 9. Why have a `stage`?
 Why not just commit all changes since the last commit?

     ```
+    the stage allows for greater flexibility and control over commits
     ```

 I. Undo